tc39/proposal-is-usv-string/README.md

 ## Algorithm

-The validation algorithm is effectively the standard UTF-16 validation algorithm, iterating through the string and pairing UTF-16 surrogates, failing validation for any unpaired surrogates or invalid surrogate prefix codes.
+The validation algorithm is effectively the standard UTF-16 validation algorithm, iterating through the string and pairing UTF-16 surrogates, failing validation for any unpaired surrogates.

 In JavaScript this can be achieved with the regular expression test: